About Our Unit

 - Fully equipped exam rooms

-- Nurse practitioners available to assist with research participant medical evaluations and nurses who are expert in all aspects of research nursing, specimen collection, and participant care and monitoring
+- Nurse practitioners available to assist with research participant medical evaluations and nurses who are expert in all aspects of clinical research nursing, specimen collection, and participant care and adverse event monitoring

 - Short-term specimen storage

 Investigators interested in using our resources must submit an application for review by the CRU Administrative Committee.
+To submit an application, login to RUTH and assign an ancillary review to the CRU.
 After approval, the PI/study team meets with CRU staff to arrange the initiation of the study.